 The manic mind is operating on a high level of confidence, delusional thinking, and a lack of consequences.
 Commonly, this manifests in impulsive spending sprees.

 Watching a loved one struggle with bipolar disorder can leave you feeling helpless.
-O’Connor Professional Group is here to offer you and your loved one the help you need to find healing and recovery through customized care plans, concierge style services, and more.
+O’Connor Professional Group is here to offer you and your loved one the help you need to find healing and recovery through customized care plans, concierge style mental health support services, and more.
 For information, call us today: (617) 910-3940